iregazzoli/Meetings-Nest/README.md

 # Build Docker Image
 $ docker-compose up --build

-# Run the app with Docker.
+# Run the app with Docker in development mode.
 The -d flag is optional and runs the containers in the background.
-$ docker-compose up -d
+$ npm run docker:dev

 # Stop the app with Docker
 $ docker-compose down